Goorakh/RiskOfChaos/README.md

 * Item Repulsor: All pickups move away from players.
 Lasts 90 seconds
 * Kill All Player Allies: Kills all player allies
 * No sprinting: Disables sprinting for all characters, lasts 30 seconds
+* Everyone is Invisible: Every character on the stage becomes invisible, lasts 30 seconds
 </details>

 FAQ: